Stratford Attainable Housing Project

 With regards to existing affordable housing in Stratford and in line with question 13 of you public survey.
 What policies/incentive programs will “be implemented to keep housing at an attainable price?”
 As Jason Davis pointed out, in his Jan 23rd delegation to Council, rent/housing prices have increased by 202% in the past 6 years (2016 - 2021).
 Not sure how much worse it’s gotten in 2022.
 Still, there remain pre-existing 2 bedroom rentals in Stratford for $750-$800/mth.
 In light of Bill 23’s removal of protections for renters, I worry that your Community Improvement Plan could inadvertently create 'opportunities' for landlords to renovict tenants, then receive government incentives to create housing at a higher rate.

-MzNiks asked about 2 months ago
+MzNiks asked over 1 year ago

 Thank you for your comments.